Weak saturation of multipartite hypergraphs: Introduction

 In this paper we address the case when $H=K^q_{r_1,\dots,r_d}$ is a complete $d$-partite $q$-graph for arbitrary $d\geq q > 1$.
 That is, $V(H)$ is a disjoint union of sets $R_1,\dots,R_d$ with $|R_i|=r_i$ and

 in particular, for $q=2$ we recover the usual complete multipartite graphs.
 This is perhaps the next most natural class of hypergraphs to consider after the cliques.

 For the host graph $F$, besides the clique it is natural to consider a larger complete $d$-partite $q$-graph $K^{q}_{n_1,\dots, n_d}$.
-In the latter case we again have a choice between the \emph{undirected} and \emph{directed} versions of the problem.
+In the latter case we have a choice between the \emph{undirected} and \emph{directed} versions of the problem.
 The former follows the definition of weak saturation given at the beginning, while in the latter we additionally impose that the new copies of $H$ in $F$ created in every step ``point the same way'', i.e. have $r_i$ vertices in the $i$-th partition class for all $i\in[d]$ (see below for a formal definition).

 All three above versions have been studied in the past.
-For $q=2$, Kalai~\cite{Kal85} determined $\wsat(n,K_{r,r})$.
-Kronenberg, Martins and Morrison~\cite{KMM} gave recently a new proof of this result, extending it to $\wsat(n,K_{r,r-1})$ and asymptotically to all $\wsat(n,K_{s,t})$.
+For $q=2$, Kalai~\cite{Kal85} determined $\wsat(n,K_{r,r})$ for large enough $n$.
+Kronenberg, Martins and Morrison~\cite{KMM} recently extended it to $\wsat(n,K_{r,r-1})$ and asymptotically to all $\wsat(n,K_{s,t})$.
 No other values $\wsat(n,K^{q}_{r_1,\dots, r_d})$ are known except for $r_1=\dots=r_d=1$ when $H$ is a clique and a handful of closely related cases, e.g., when all $r_i$ but one are $1$~\cite{Pikhurko01b}.
 When both $H$ and $F$ are complete $d$-partite, for $d=q$ Alon~\cite{Alon} solved the problem in the directed setting.
 Moshkovitz and Shapira~\cite{MoshkShap}, building on Alon's work, settled the undirected case, determining $\wsat(K^d_{n_1,\dots ,n_d}, K^d_{r_1,\dots ,r_d})$.
 There has been no progress for $d>q$.